dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   patient and patient age, an e-mail should be sent to the attending physician whose e-mail address was registered in the `api/add_attending` route.
   This e-mail should include the patient_id, the tachycardic heart rate, and the date/time stamp of that heart rate.
+See below for information on how to simulate the sending of this e-mail.

 * `GET /api/status/<patient_id>`
   should return a dictionary in a JSON string containing the latest heart rate,